Jhonson924/berkeley/FinancialTransaction_FraudDetectionModel/readme.md

 Balanced generalization, not overfitting like a perfect confusion matrix might suggest

+**Summary**
+tuned Random Forest model is highly accurate and precise.

+It significantly reduces false alarms, but still misses a portion of actual frauds (typical in imbalanced datasets).

+This model is well-suited for deployment in systems where false positives are costly, and further recall enhancement can be pursued via threshold tuning or ensemble with anomaly detection.
 ## 5.6 XGBoost and grid search hyperparameter tunning
 ![xgb](./images/confusion_matrix_xgb.png)
 ![xgb](./images/confusion_matrix_xgb1.png)